jrpool/docsearch/README.md

 ## Installation

 1. These instructions presuppose that (1) [npm][npm] and [PostgreSQL][pg] are installed, (2) there is a PostgreSQL database cluster, (3) PostgreSQL is running, (4) when you connect to the cluster you are a PostgreSQL superuser, and (5) your PostgreSQL configuration permits trusted local IPv4 connections from you and from the `solr` PostgreSQL user that this application will create.
 If you get authentication errors running the `revive_db` script described below, you can edit your `pg_hba.conf` file, which may be located in `/etc/postgresql/«version»/main` or `/usr/local/var/postgres`.
 Insert the following lines above the existing similar line of type `host`, then restart postgreSQL with the applicable command on your server, such as `sudo service postgresql restart` or `pg_ctl restart`.
+You will replace «docsearchowner» with the value of `PGUSER` that you choose (see below).

     ```
     host  all  «you»              127.0.0.1/32  trust
-    host  all  solr   127.0.0.1/32  trust
+    host  all  «docsearchowner»   127.0.0.1/32  trust
     ```

 1. Your copy of this project will be located in its own directory, inside some other directory that you may choose or create.
 For example, to create that parent directory inside your own home directory’s `Documents` subdirectory and call it `projects`, you can execute: